jundalisay/sp/content/en/research/schopenhauer/world/chapter-62.md

 always remained very far from this goal.
 And even if it attained to it, innumerable evils essential to all life would still keep it in suffering; and finally, if they were all removed, ennui would at once occupy every place they left.
+And besides, the strife of individuals is never completely abolished by the state, for it vexes in trifles when it is prohibited in greater things.

+Finally,
-And besides, the strife[452] of individuals is never completely abolished by the state, for it vexes in trifles when it is prohibited in greater things.
-Finally, Eris, happily expelled from within, turns to what is without; as the conflict of individuals, she is banished by the institution of the state; but she reappears from without as the war of nations, and now demands in bulk and at once, as an accumulated debt, the bloody sacrifice which by wise precautions has been denied 449 her in the particular.
+Eris, happily expelled from within, turns to what is without; as the conflict of individuals, she is banished by the institution of the state; but she reappears from without as the war of nations, and now demands in bulk and at once, as an accumulated debt, the bloody sacrifice which by wise precautions has been denied her in the particular.
 And even supposing that all this were finally overcome and removed, by wisdom founded on the experience of thousands of years, at the end the result would be the actual over-population of the whole planet, the terrible evil of which